Notre-Dame de la Garde: Nave

 The aisles of the nave are divided into three equal parts, each with a central window that illuminates a side chapel.
 The external pilasters and arches are composed of alternating green and white stones and voussoirs.
 Basement windows at ground level allow some daylight into the crypt's underground chapels.
 Since the nave is higher than the side chapels, a clerestory with two-light windows illuminates the domes of the nave, although these windows are not visible form the terrace.

 The nave is topped by three cupolas decorated on the inside with similar mosaics: on a field of flowers, doves form a circle around a central floret.
 The colours of the flowers differ for each cupola: white for the southeastern one, blue for the middle and red for the northwestern cupola.
-Medallions on the pendentives depict scenes from the Old Testament:
+Medallions on the pendentives depict scenes from the Old Testament as prefigurations of the Virgin Mary.:

-The mosaics of the northwestern cupola depict a grapevine, a thorned lily, an olive branch with silver leaves and a date palm.
+The mosaics of the northwestern cupola depict a grapevine, a lily among thorns, an olive branch with silver leaves and a date palm.